 Specifically, long-standing research in psychology documents that as people age, their energy, physical health, and mental acumen gradually decline (Horn (1968), Fair (1994, 2004), Salthouse (2000), and Schroeder and Salthouse (2004)).
 Aging also adversely affects memory and attention spans, leading to erosion in general intelligence (Lindenberger and Baltes (1994), Baltes and Lindenberger (1997), Rönnlund, Nyberg, Bäckman, and Nilsson (2005), and Schaie (2005)).
-Older individuals are also less effective at processing and integrating new information (Spaniol and Bayen (2005)).
-While older independent directors may well be in the upper tail of their age group in terms of intellectual ability, these general physiological factors may nonetheless hinder their ability to meet the heavy demands of boardroom duties.
-Older independent directors may also lack the energy to keep abreast of the latest industrial advances or the ability to recognize new opportunities created by recent technological innovations.
-Thus, they may not be able to provide sufficient management oversight or offer timely advice to managers.
+Additionally, older individuals are less effective in processing and integrating new information (Spaniol and Bayen (2005)).
+While older independent directors may well be in the upper tail of their age group in terms of physical health or intellectual ability, these general physiological factors can nonetheless hinder their ability to meet the heavy demands of boardroom duties, especially those requiring the acquisition and analysis of new information.

 In addition, from an incentive perspective, older directors can expect fewer opportunities in the directorial labor market as they approach the retirement age for directors, so their expected payoff from future directorships may no longer outweigh the costs they must incur to build and maintain their reputation.
 Thus, older directors may have greater incentives to either enjoy the quiet life or seek to maximize current incomes by accepting additional board seats without expending much incremental effort to fulfill their director duties.
-These director incentives can weaken board effectiveness.6
+These incentives can weaken board effectiveness as well.6

 On the other hand, older independent directors can be valuable assets to firms and their frequency on boards suggests that they may be highly valued.
 The knowledge and experience they have accumulated over their long careers can give them an advantage in analyzing and advising the board about rare, complex and unexpected crises and opportunities faced by firms and making informed judgements and recommendations.
-They are also likely to have developed extensive networks of executive, political and governmental connections, which can provide timely access to private information and to influential politicians and corporate decision makers.
+They are also likely to have developed extensive networks of connections, which can provide access to information or advice.
 As a result, they may be able to play a more effective advisory role on boards.
 In fact, such reasoning is reportedly behind some companies' decisions to retain older directors on their boards and to lift or waive the mandatory retirement age requirements for directors.
-In addition, because older directors likely no longer hold fulltime executive positions, they may have more time to devote to their board duties.
+In addition, because older directors likely no longer hold full-time executive positions, they may have more time to devote to their board duties.